Chapter I: Of the Economic Science

 In order better to grasp the thought of Malthus, let us translate it into philosophical propositions by stripping it of its rhetorical gloss:

-‘Individual liberty, and property, which is its expression, are economical data; equality and solidarity are not.
+“Individual liberty, and property, which is its expression, are economical data; equality and solidarity are not.

-‘Under this system, each one by himself, each one for himself: labour, like all merchandise, is subject to fluctuation: hence the risks of the proletariat.
+“Under this system, each one by himself, each one for himself: labour, like all merchandise, is subject to fluctuation: hence the risks of the proletariat.

-‘Whoever has neither income nor wages has no right to demand anything of others: his misfortune falls on his own head; in the game of fortune, luck has been against him.’
+“Whoever has neither income nor wages has no right to demand anything of others: his misfortune falls on his own head; in the game of fortune, luck has been against him.”

 From the point of view of political economy these propositions are irrefutable; and Malthus, who has formulated them with such alarming exactness, is secure against all reproach.
 From the point of view of the conditions of social science, these same propositions are radically false, and even contradictory.

-The error of Malthus, or rather of political economy, does not consist in saying that a man who has nothing to eat must die; or in maintaining that, under the system of individual appropriation, there is no course for him who has neither labour nor income but to withdraw from life by suicide, unless he prefers to be driven from it by starvation: such is, on the one hand, the law of our existence; such is, on the other, the consequence of property; and M.Rossi has taken altogether too much trouble to justify the good sense of Malthus on this point.
-I suspect, indeed, that M.Rossi, in making so lengthy and loving an apology for Malthus, intended to recommend political economy in the same way that his fellow-countryman Machiavelli, in his book entitled ‘The Prince’, recommended despotism to the admiration of the world.
-In pointing out misery as the necessary condition of industrial and commercial absolutism, M.Rossi seems to say to us: There is your law, your justice, your political economy; there is property.
+The error of Malthus, or rather of political economy, does not consist in saying that a man who has nothing to eat must die; or in maintaining that, under the system of individual appropriation, there is no course for him who has neither labour nor income but to withdraw from life by suicide, unless he prefers to be driven from it by starvation: such is, on the one hand, the law of our existence; such is, on the other, the consequence of property; and M. Rossi has taken altogether too much trouble to justify the good sense of Malthus on this point.
+I suspect, indeed, that M. Rossi, in making so lengthy and loving an apology for Malthus, intended to recommend political economy in the same way that his fellow-countryman Machiavelli, in his book entitled The Prince, recommended despotism to the admiration of the world.
+In pointing out misery as the necessary condition of industrial and commercial absolutism, M. Rossi seems to say to us: There is your law, your justice, your political economy; there is property.

-But Gallic simplicity does not understand artifice; and it would have been better to have said to France, in her immaculate tongue: The error of Malthus, the radical vice of political economy, consists, in general terms, in affirming as a definitive state a transitory condition[2], – namely, the division of society into patricians and proletaires[3]; and, particularly, in saying that in an organised, and consequently solidaire, society, there may be some who possess, labour, and consume, while others have neither possession, nor labour, nor bread.
-Finally Malthus, or political economy, reasons erroneously when seeing in the faculty of indefinite reproduction – which the human race enjoys in neither greater nor less degree than all animal and vegetable species – a permanent danger of famine; whereas it is only necessary to show the necessity, and consequently the existence, of a law of equilibrium between population and production.
+But Gallic simplicity does not understand artifice; and it would have been better to have said to France, in her immaculate tongue: The error of Malthus, the radical vice of political economy, consists, in general terms, in affirming as a definitive state a transitory condition,[4] — namely, the division of society into patricians and proletarians;[5] and, particularly, in saying that in an organised, and consequently interdependent [solidaire], society, there may be some who possess, labour, and consume, while others have neither possession, nor labour, nor bread.
+Finally Malthus, or political economy, reasons erroneously when seeing in the faculty of indefinite reproduction — which the human race enjoys in neither greater nor less degree than all animal and vegetable species — a permanent danger of famine; whereas it is only necessary to show the necessity, and consequently the existence, of a law of equilibrium between population and production.

 In short, the theory of Malthus – and herein lies the great merit of this writer, a merit which none of his colleagues has dreamed of attributing to him – is a reductio ad absurdum of all political economy.